telmatiemi/getting_and_cleaning_data_course_project/CodeBook.md

 (1) + (2) + (3) + "." + (4) + "..." + (5)

-1 - Prefix that denotes either time or frequency domain signals.
+(1) - Prefix that denotes either time or frequency domain signals.
 Domain: t - for time,
         f - for frequency

-2 - Acceleration signal.
+(2) - Acceleration signal.
 Domain: BodyAcc - Body accelation
         GravityAcc - Gravity acceleration

-3 - If the body linear acceleration and angular velocity were derived in time to obtain Jerk signals:
+(3) - If the body linear acceleration and angular velocity were derived in time to obtain Jerk signals:
 Domain: Jerk - Jerk

-4 - The set of variables that were estimated from these signals:
+(4) - The set of variables that were estimated from these signals:
 Domain: mean - Mean value
         std - Standard deviation

-5 - Denotes 3-axial signals in the X, Y and Z directions:
+(5) - Denotes 3-axial signals in the X, Y and Z directions:
 Domain: X
         Y
         Z

-The 79 measurements related to mean and std aare listed below:
+The 79 measurements related to mean and std are listed below:

 tBodyAcc.mean...X
 tBodyAcc.mean...Y